MONEI

 Once your customer clicks on the link, they are taken to a secure payment page, where they can choose their preferred payment method.
 Having these kinds of payment links further reduces any barriers to payment.
 Of course, the easier it is for your customers to pay, the less likely they are to abandon a purchase.

-PSP vs Virtual POS
+PSP vs payment gateway vs Virtual POS

 If you want to accept card payments online without a security PIN (also known as a card not present transaction), you need a Virtual POS.

 It connects you to an acquiring bank that provides merchant acquiring services.
 This is different from a traditional bank account and is in place to receive funds during the payment process from card issuers like Mastercard and Visa.
-With many PSPs, acquiring is built into the platform for “all-in-one” services and works well for small to medium-sized businesses.

 If you opt to open a corporate account with an acquiring bank, you can request a Virtual POS.
 You can use these credentials to create an account with your payment service provider if you don’t want to use its acquiring services.
-And as you learned earlier, depending on the PSP, you can use your own acquirer to set up payment routing rules (also known as payments orchestration) to ensure more payments are approved.
+And as you learned earlier, depending on the provider, you can use your own acquirer to set up payment routing rules (also known as payments orchestration) to ensure more payments are approved.

 Alexis Damen